devdollzai/Diadem/AXIOMHIVE/README.md

 **GENERATED OUTPUT (`./output/data_moat_service/target/release/`):**

-* `data_moat_service`: A single, native binary.
-No dependencies.
+* `data_moat_service`: A single, native binary
+  with no dependencies.
 No interpreter.
-Just a sovereign, memory-efficient application ready for deployment.
+Just a sovereign application ready for deployment.

 ---